danydoerr/PSyCHO/README.md

     * set blast_dir to the directory containing the 'blastn' and 'makeblastdb' binary
     * set mauve_cmd to point to the 'progressiveMauve' binary
+    * set circos_cmd to point to the 'circos' binary

 TUTORIAL